 Also, they are mutually inspirational.
 Many artists listen to music while they paint, draw, or doodle.
 Listening to music while making art is a great way to explore brush strokes: light or firm, thin or thick.

 What’s more interesting, certain music can make you choose specific colors to paint with.

-Song lyrics can also inspire artists to create on a deeper level, to be more mindful about what they’re making at the moment.
+Song lyrics can also inspire artists to create on a deeper level and to be more mindful of what they’re making at the moment.
 Lyrics move us because we relate to the message, and when we transform that into a work of art, we somehow become more aware of who we truly are deep down.